uniwebcms/component-library-template/README.md

 [Uniweb](https://uniwebcms.com) is a powerful web CMS that helps you create dynamic websites with ease.
 Each website is linked to a component library, which is a webpack federated module.
 Don't worry if that sounds a bit technical – in simple terms, it means your components can be shared instantly across multiple websites, making your development process more efficient and consistent.

 By using component libraries with Uniweb, you'll enjoy benefits like:

-- 🔁 Reusability: Share components across multiple websites to save time and effort.
+- 👥 **Teamwork:** Make components that can readily be used and customized by content creators.
-- 🔧 Maintainability: Easily update your component library and watch the changes propagate to all connected websites.
+- 🔁 **Reusability:** Share components across multiple websites to save time and effort.
-- 🤝 Friendliness: Benefit from having components that can readily be used and customized by content creators.
+- 🔧 **Maintainability:** Easily update your component library and watch the changes propagate to all connected websites.

 In this guide, we'll walk you through the process of creating your own Uniweb component libraries.
 We'll assume you have some knowledge of modern JavaScript, React, and Tailwind CSS, but don't worry if you're not an expert – we'll provide plenty of examples and explanations along the way.